voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

     - The first comment-only lines inside the consequent block body, which is where formatters like Prettier often move comments when they wrap long `else if` conditions.
 For a concrete before/after example of this formatter-aware behavior, see [user-docs/examples.md](examples.md) (section **6.
 Branch annotations with if/else/else-if and Prettier**).
   - When annotations appear in more than one of these locations, the rule prefers the comments immediately before the `else if` line, then comments between the condition and the block, and finally comments inside the block body.
 This precedence is designed to closely mirror real-world formatter behavior and matches the formatter-aware scenarios described in stories 025.0 and 026.0.
   - When auto-fixing missing annotations on an `else if` branch, the rule inserts placeholder comments as the first comment-only line inside the consequent block body (just after the opening `{`), which is a stable location under Prettier and similar formatters.
 As with catch clauses, a single `@supports` annotation placed in any of these accepted locations is treated as equivalent to having both `@story` and `@req` comments for that branch, with deep format and existence checks delegated to the other validation rules.

+Placement modes:

+- `"before"` mode preserves the existing semantics described above, including the dual-position behavior for `catch` and `else if` branches where comments immediately before the branch and the first comment-only lines inside the block are both acceptable and validated according to their existing precedence rules.
+- `"inside"` mode standardizes on the first comment-only lines inside supported branch blocks (`if`/`else if`, loops, `catch`, and `try`) for validation and auto-fix insertion.
+This placement is designed to work well with Prettier and other formatters, while the current implementation still treats many before-branch annotations as needing migration and may, in corner cases where it cannot confidently rewrite placement, insert new placeholder comments above the branch rather than moving existing ones.

 For a concrete illustration of how these rules interact with Prettier, see the formatter-aware if/else/else-if example in [user-docs/examples.md](examples.md) (section **6.
 Branch annotations with if/else/else-if and Prettier**), which shows both the hand-written and formatted code that the rule considers valid.